Buyers compare house prices like private eyes doing their best detective work, leaving no stone unturned in their sleuthing.

 It’s smart to compare house prices in your area to size up the competition and price your house right from the beginning, but sloppy work can throw off your whole analysis—by tens of thousands of dollars.

-That can be detrimental considering the majority of buyers search for homes online and filter their search by specific price brackets.
+That can be detrimental considering 93% of buyers use the internet in their home search and 50% found the house they ended up purchasing online.
 A bad list price based on an outlier comparable could mean the difference between your home appearing in the right buyer’s search results or it sitting stale for months with no visibility.

 You can take this research into your own hands with all this rich data at your fingertips, but before you make any final decisions, have a real estate agent check your work or better yet—help you out along the way.